camelya58/kafka-sasl-ssl/README.md

 After the first step, each machine in the cluster has a public-private key pair, and a certificate to identify the machine.
 The certificate, however, is unsigned.

 A certificate authority (CA) is responsible for signing certificates.
+For Windows you can use Git Bash.
 ```
 openssl req -new -x509 -keyout ca-key -out ca-cert -days 365
 ```